Chasing 99%: MNIST without CNN

 Version 6

-I increased the epoch to 500.
-And yeah it over fitted to training dataset.
-100% train accuracy and 97.2% test accuracy.
-The test accuracy decreased a ton.
-The final train loss is much lower due to large iterations.
+I increased the epochs to 500.
+And yes, it overfitted to the training dataset.
+It achieved 100% train accuracy and 97.29% test accuracy.
+The test accuracy decreased.
+The final train loss is much lower due to the large no. of iterations.

 1